 A subdural haematoma is a collection of blood between the surface of the brain and the skull.
 It is an emergency condition that can result from a head injury.
-If there’s any chance you or someone you care for might have a subdural haematoma, it’s important to speak to your doctor straight away, visit your nearest emergency department or call triple (000).
+If there’s any chance you or someone you care for might have a subdural haematoma, it’s important to speak to your doctor straight away, visit your nearest emergency department or call an ambulance on triple zero (000).

 Subdural haematoma causes